 At high-temperature enzymes are deactivated and their action is retarded.
 Similarly, at a very low temperature, they are activated.
 The optimum temperature required for the action of the enzyme is 25 – 55°C while the optimum pH for the enzymatic action is 7.2 – 7.4.

 3. What are the common metal ions which act as enzyme activators?

 Some transition metal ions such as Cu+2, Fe+2, Mn+2, Mo+2 act as a prosthetic factor of the enzymes.
 These increase the enzymatic catalysis and their activity.

 4. What is the inversion of cane sugar?

 In the catalytic action of the enzyme invertase, the highly dextrorotatory sucrose on hydrolysis gives a mixture of glucone and leaves rotating sucrose which is in more percentage in the mixture.
 This is known as the inversion of cane sugar mixture of α – D(+) glucose and fructose.

 5. Why do public toilets give offensive bad odour?

-The excretory material urea is hydrolysed to form Ammonia by the enzymatic action of urease and also due to interference of oxygen and moisture in the atmosphere which gives bad odour.
+The excretory material urea is hydrolysed to form ammonia by the enzymatic action of urease, and also due to interference of oxygen and moisture in the atmosphere which gives a bad odour.